cmaloney/dcos-docs/_pages/usage/cli.md

     $ dcos
-    Command line utility for the Mesosphere Datacenter Operating System (DCOS).
+    Command line utility for the Mesosphere Datacenter Operating System (DC/OS).
 The Mesosphere DC/OS is a distributed operating system built around Apache Mesos.
 This utility provides tools for easy management of a DC/OS installation.